EndPointCorp/end-point-blog/2021/10/vue-graphql-integration-apollo-client.md

     mutation: ADD_POST,
     variables: { content: this.newPostContent },
     update: (cache, result) => {
-        // the new post returned from the server. notice how
+        // The new post returned from the server.
+Notice how
         // the field on data matches the name of the mutation
-        // in the graphql code.
+        // in the GraphQL code.
         let newPost = result.data.addPost;

         // Queries are cached using the query itself, and the